TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

            }
         }

-    To access copyrightYear in the template file use this:
+    To access copyrightYear in the template file use:

     ..  code-block:: html

         {settings.copyrightYear}

-    Apart from setting a key-value pair as done in the example, you can also reference objects or access constants as well.
+    Apart from setting a key-value pair as in the example, you can also reference objects or access constants.

 .. _cobj-fluidtemplate-properties-stdwrap: